River Rocks come in a variety of shapes, colors, and sizes.

 Based on the color as well as the sturdiness of the stone, you should be able to identify the possible minerals compacted into the formation of this rock.

-Before placing this stone in any type of vivarium, soak the stone and do a visual assessment to assure there are no pests or toxic minerals contained within the rocks.
+Before placing this stone in any type of vivarium, soak the stone and do a visual assessment to ensure there are no pests or toxic minerals contained within the rocks.

 As usual, clean the rocks to remove access dust or loose particles from the surface.